Bumble: Matching users

 Users swipe right to "like" a potential match and left to reject them.
 In matches between a man and a woman, the woman must initiate the conversation with their match or the matches disappear within 24 hours unless the woman has set an opening question, to which the man can respond.
 In a same-sex match, either person can reach out first or set an opening question.
+In 2024, this system was changed so that women no longer have to make the first move during matches.

 Users can sort conversations, make calls, and send photo messages.

 Through BFF mode, introduced in March 2016, users can match with platonic friends of the same sex, in the same way as matching for dates.

 If a user is messaged after matching with a potential partner and does not respond within 24 hours, the match disappears; this requirement was implemented in April 2016 to combat ghosting.
+In August, 2026, the requirement was extended to 72 hours.
 Before the update, men were allowed unlimited time to respond to a message from women.
 An update was also launched for same-sex matches, with either party allowed to initiate and the other having to respond within 24 hours.

 Over time, the app introduced a wider range of gender identity options for users to identify as genderqueer or transgender.

 In August 2024, 61% of Bumble users were men and 37% of users were female.
-In April 2018, 85% of users were "looking for marriage or a boyfriend/girlfriend", while 4% of men and under 1% of women were "looking for a hookup" and 25% of users had gone on a first date with someone they found on the app within the previous month.

-Bumble is currently developing a chatbot to act as a wingman and help users with flirting.
+That month, Bumble began developing a chatbot to act as a wingman and help users with flirting.

 Content moderation

 Starting in October 2016, the app banned mirror selfies, obscured faces, and photos of users in underwear among others.

 In August 2017, Bumble partnered with the Anti-Defamation League to remove users who display hate speech or symbols in their profiles.

 In March 2018, Bumble banned photos of users posing with guns following the Parkland high school shooting.

 In 2023, the Bureau of Investigative Journalism found that many content moderators working for Bumble suffered from mental health issues, including anxiety, depression, and PTSD associated with their work, with concerns about professional mental health support, productivity targets, and understaffing.

 Fake profiles and photos using artificial intelligence are prohibited and may be reported.
 In April 2019, Bumble launched Private Detector, an image classifier that uses artificial intelligence to automatically detect and blur nude images.
 It allows users to decide if they want to view, block or report the unsolicited image.
 Bumble made the tool open source in October 2022.
 In February 2024, Bumble introduced Deception Detector, a machine learning model that detects fake user profiles.
-Of those accounts identified as spam/scam profiles, Bumble Inc.’s testing showed that Deception Detector was able to block up to 95% these accounts automatically.
+Of those accounts identified as spam/scam profiles, Bumble Inc.'s testing showed that Deception Detector was able to block up to 95% these accounts automatically.
 That March, Bumble collaborated with Phaedra Parks, Parvati Shallow and Peter Weber of the Peacock reality show The Traitors to launch the feature.